qouteall/immptl/docs/wiki/Portal-Attributes.md

 NBT tag: `overlayOffset`

+Example: will give it a diamond block overlay with opacity 0.3 and offset -0.4 `/portal set_portal_nbt {overlayBlockState:{Name:"minecraft:diamond_block"}, overlayOpacity:0.3, overlayOffset:-0.4}`

 ### About Portal Shape Editing

 You can edit the portal shape by editing the NBT tag of `width`, `height`, and `specialShape`.